rkokhatskyi/nodejs-erc20-token-data/README.md

 # Ethereum Token Data API

 This project provides a simple API to fetch data from ERC-20 tokens on the Ethereum blockchain using Node.js, Express, and Web3.js.
-It offers endpoints to retrieve a token's balance, name, symbol, decimals, and total supply.
+It offers endpoints to retrieve a token's balance, name, symbol and decimals.

 ## Features